 How often should batteries be replaced?

-Every 3–5 years depending on climate and depth of discharge.
+Often every 3–5 years depending on climate, depth of discharge, and maintenance discipline.

 What are the most common installation mistakes?

-Wrong wiring order, loose bolts, and poor waterproofing.
+Wrong wiring order, loose bolts/terminals, and poor waterproof sealing.

 Can solar street lights work in cold or cloudy weather?